-This is a practice standard, which means that additional procedural steps beyond those required in the standard may be necessary.
-Laboratories or forensic science service providers that are unable to meet the standards may use external resources to meet the requirements (e.g., outsourcing, partnerships).
+This is a practice standard.
+Additional procedural steps beyond those required in the standard may be necessary.
+FSSPs that are unable to meet this standard may use external resources to meet the requirements (e.g., outsourcing, partnerships).

-American Academy of Forensic Sciences aafs.org This factsheet is made possible through the following financial assistance award 70NANB21H097 awarded to AAFS from U.S. Department of Commerce, National Institute of Standards and Technology
+American Academy of Forensic Sciences

+This factsheet is made possible through the following financial assistance award 70NANB21H097 awarded to AAFS from U.S. Department of Commerce, National Institute of Standards and Technology